dibiro/test_github_repo/README.md

   </a>
 </p>

-> CLI that generates beautiful README.md files.
-Small project that allows you to start a section on github, search for a repository and see your
+> Small project that allows you to start a section on github, search for a repository and see commits.

 ### 🏠 [Homepage](https://github.com/dibiro/test_github_repo)